GRIP FAQs

 Become Part of the GRIP Team

 NGS is inviting proposals for innovative and unique courses to be included in the GRIP Genealogy Institute (GRIP) curriculum.
-GRIP conducts two sessions annually, one virtually in June and the other in person in July at LaRoche University in Pittsburgh, Pennsylvania.
+GRIP conducts two sessions annually, one virtually in June and the other in person in July in Pittsburgh, Pennsylvania.

-Please access the detailed information and requirements for the call for proposals by downloading the following PDF document: 2025 – GRIP Call for Proposals
+Please access the detailed information and requirements for the call for proposals by downloading the following PDF document (Propose a Course)

 Are you new to coordinating, or do you have questions about the process, content, or expectations?
 Gena Philibert-Ortega and Kristi L. Sexton, the co-managers of GRIP, are happy to help you!
 Please reach out to us with your questions!
 GRIP@ngsgenealogy.org